Updated on March 11th, 2025 by Nathan Parsh

 As could be expected, T. Rowe Price experienced a sharp decline in earnings-per-share in 2008 and 2009.
 When stock markets decline, equity investors typically withdraw funds to raise cash.

 Fortunately, the company remained profitable throughout the recession, allowing it to raise its dividend each year.
-And T. Rowe Price quickly recovered in the aftermath of the Great Recession.
-Earnings increased significantly in 2010 and by 2011 had reached a new high.
+T. Rowe Price quickly recovered in the aftermath of the Great Recession.
+Earnings increased significantly in 2010 and reached a new high by 2011.

 Valuation & Expected Returns

-We expect T. Rowe Price to produce adjusted earnings-per-share of $7.25 for 2023.
-Using the recent share price of ~$114, the stock has a price-to-earnings ratio of 15.7.
-We have a 2028 target price-to-earnings ratio of 14.
-If the stock valuation returns to the fair value estimate, total returns would be reduced by 2.3% annually over the next five years.
+We expect T. Rowe Price to produce adjusted earnings-per-share of $9.23 for 2025.
+Using the recent share price of ~$97, the stock has a price-to-earnings ratio of 10.5.
+We have a target price-to-earnings ratio of 14.
+If the stock valuation returns to the fair value estimate, then multiple expansion would add 5.9% to annual returns over the next five years.

-The company does have a strong brand, with fairly consistent profitability and earnings growth, but T. Rowe Price stocks is overvalued.
-We see earnings-per-share increasing at a rate of 3% annually through 2028 due to a combination of the sheer number of AUM and share repurchases.
+The company does have a strong brand, with fairly consistent profitability and earnings growth.
+Even better, the stock appears undervalued today.
+We see earnings-per-share increasing at a rate of 3% annually through 2030 due to a combination of the sheer number of AUM and share repurchases.

 Therefore, total returns would consist of the following:

-T. Rowe Price is expected to return 4.9% annually through 2028.
+T. Rowe Price is expected to return 12.9% annually through 2030.
 T. Rowe Price is a particularly attractive stock for dividend growth.
-The company has raised its dividend for over 36 years in a row, including an 11.1% increase for 2022.
-And the dividend is reasonably secure, with an expected payout ratio below 66% for this year.
+The company has raised its dividend for 39 years in a row.
+And the dividend is reasonably secure, with an expected payout ratio below 55% for this year.

 Final Thoughts

-In fact, most Dividend Aristocrats hailing from the financial sector come from the insurance and investment management industry.
+In fact, most Dividend Aristocrats in the financial sector come from the insurance and investment management industries.
 This speaks volumes about the stability of their business models.

 T. Rowe Price is an industry leader and should continue increasing its dividend yearly.
 The focus on lower fees will continue to be a headwind for the industry.
-Shares of T. Rowe Price earn a hold rating due to projected returns.
+That said, shares of T. Rowe Price earn a buy rating due to expected annual returns.

 Additionally, the following Sure Dividend databases contain the most reliable dividend growers in our investment universe: